Condensation of random walks and the Wulff crystal: Introduction

-We note that in dimensions $d\ge 3$, we strongly conjecture that $\diam(R_t)$ scales like $(t/\beta)^{1/(d+1)}$, but we have only obtained a lower bound.
-Our proof indicates this, but the upper bound is elusive (roughly because of topological complications in dimensions $\ge 3$).
+Note that the proof gives precise estimates on the probability of these events, as well as estimates on the partition function $Z = Z(t,\beta)$.
+We refer the reader to Theorem \ref{T:2dimGibbs+} for a precise statement.
+In dimensions $d\ge 3$, we conjecture that $\diam(R_t)$ scales like $(t/\beta)^{1/(d+1)}$, but we have only obtained a lower bound.
+Our proof supports this conjecture, but the upper bound is elusive (roughly because of topological complications in dimensions $\ge 3$).
 Nevertheless we still manage to get an upper bound on the volume which is consistent with this conjecture.
 This difficulty is a common feature of all works on Wulff crystal.

-A related problem was studied by E. Bolthausen \cite{bolthausen}.
+A related problem was studied by E. Bolthausen \cite{bolthausen} in dimension $d=2$.
 In that work, the energy $H(\omega)$ serving to define the Gibbs measure $\mu$ in \eqref{gibbs} is taken to be $\hat H(\omega) = |R_t(\omega)|$, the size of the range (as opposed to that of its boundary).
 Thus $d\hat \mu = \hat Z_t^{-1} \exp( - \beta\hat H(\omega) ) d \Pr$.
 Bolthausen's result is that the random walk condensates to a set of diameter $t^{1/4}$, which is close in the Hausdorff sense to a Euclidean ball of that diameter.
 In both problems, good bounds on the partition functions $Z_t$ and $\hat Z_t$ play a crucial role.
 In the case where the energy is just the volume, we have $\hat Z_t = \E( \exp ( - \beta |R_t|))$, and precise asymptotics for this quantity were already obtained by Donsker and Varadhan \cite{DVrw}.
 This is a considerably easier problem than the one considered here, essentially because $|R_t(\omega)|$ is ``almost" a continuous function of its local time profile, viewed as a probability measure on $\Z^d$.
-In particular, the powerful machinery of large deviations theory provides the right tools to study this question.
+In particular, the powerful machinery of large deviations theory provides the right tools to study that question.
 This goes a long way in explaining the appearance of the Euclidean ball as a limit shape, and explains why the inverse temperature $\beta$ is not a relevant parameter in that model.